-Our main bamboo fabric supplier is located in China, and they hold the patent to transform the grass into fabric.
+Our main bamboo fabric supplier is located in China, and they hold the patent to transform the grass into the fabric.
 Our bamboo material comes from forests which are FSC certified and use a closed-loop system to produce.
 All the fabric is Oeko-Tex certified.
-I export to Japan, and work with a third party laboratory there which tests and confirms the fabric content for me.
+I export to Japan and work with a third party laboratory there which tests and confirms the fabric content for me.
 Some suppliers visit me in Singapore and I request for fabric content certificates.
-Sometimes, however, even these are not available as I like to work with very small family owned fabric manufacturers, like the ones in India, who simply don’t have the money to spend on getting certified.
+Sometimes, however, even these are not available as I like to work with very small family-owned fabric manufacturers, like the ones in India, who simply don’t have the money to spend on getting certified.

 “Our bamboo material comes from forests which are FSC certified, and use a closed-loop system to produce.
 All the fabric is Oeko-Tex certified.”